Regional Affordable Housing Bond for Washington County

 On November 6, 2018, voters approved Measure 26-199 and Oregon Measure 102.
 These measures provide $652.8 million in resources to the Portland metropolitan region for affordable housing development and allow the funds to be leveraged with additional resources and partnerships.

-Washington County jurisdictions will receive $188.3 million of the total bond funds, and they will be divided up between Washington County ($118.9 million), the City of Beaverton ($31.8 million) and the City of Hillsboro ($41.5 million).
+Washington County jurisdictions received $192.2 million of the total bond funds, and they were divided up between Washington County ($118.9 million), the City of Beaverton ($31.8 million) and the City of Hillsboro ($41.5 million).

 The Metro Bond will add 1,316 units of regulated affordable housing in Washington County over the next five to seven years, 2019-2026.
 A breakdown of the affordable housing units provided in Washington County are below.